For designers who want to invigorate their practice.

-Envision preferred futures by giving form to the behaviors and interactions of products, services, and systems.
+Envision and prototype preferred futures by giving form to the behaviors and interactions of products, services, and systems.

-Use design strategies to decode complex information and to communicate messages clearly.
+Use design strategies to decode complex information and communicate messages clearly.

 Learn about faculty research.

 Investigate business and policy opportunities in design for services and social innovation through research-based team project work in your studio course.
-Take an elective to complement your skills and knowledge.
+Work with advisors to prepare your thesis proposal.